Inference Gateway CLI

 Security Features

-- Command Whitelisting: Only approved patterns allowed for Bash tool
+- Command allow-listing: Default-deny, per-mode allowed-list for the Bash tool

 - Approval Prompts: Safety confirmations for Write/Edit/Delete/Bash